luizpvas/explicit/README.md

 [:default, -> { Time.current.iso8601 }, :date_time_iso8601]
 ```

-Provides a default value the param is not present in the request or the value is
+Provides a default value for the param if the value is not present or it is
-nil.
-All other falsy values such as an empty string or zero have precedence over
+`nil`.
+Other falsy values such as empty string or zero have precedence over
 the default value.

-If you provide a lambda as the default value, the lambda gets executed everytime
+If you provide a lambda it will execute in every `validate!` call.
-`validate!` is called.